 Line Side Signals Signal Name Pin Number I/O Signal Description RXD+, RXD- 58, 57 In Positive and negative receive differential input pair.
 TXD+, TXD- 62, 61 Out Positive and negative transmit differential output pair.
-Utility Bus Signals Signal Name Pin Number I/O Signal Description AD[7:0] 48, 47, 46, 45, 43, 42, 41, 40 In/ Out Utility bus address/data bus.
+Utility Bus Signals Signal Name Pin Number I/O Signal Description AD[7:0] 48, 47, 46, 45, 43, 42, In/ Out 41, 40.
+Utility bus address/data bus.
 The address input is sampled on the falling edge of ALE.
 Data is output on this bus when a read is performed.
 Input data is sampled at the completion of a write operation.
 ALE 39 In Utility bus address latch enable.
 Asynchronous input.
 An address on the AD bus is sampled on the falling edge of ALE.
 ALE must be low when the AD bus is being used for data.
-CS 38 In Utility bus asynchronous chip select.
-CS must be asserted to read or write an internal register.
+CS 38 In Utility bus asynchronous chip select. $\overline{\text{CS}}$ must be asserted to read or write an internal register.
 It may remain asserted at all times if desired.
 RD 37 In Utility bus read enable.
 Active low asynchronous input.
-After latching an address, a read is performed by deasserting $\overline{\text{WR}}$ and asserting $\overline{\text{RD}}$ and $\overline{\text{CS}}$.
+After latching an address, a read is performed by deasserting \overline{WR} and asserting \overline{RD} and \overline{CS} .
 WR 36 In Utility bus write enable.
 Active low asynchronous input.
-After latching an address, a write is performed by deasserting $\overline{\text{RD}}$, placing data on the $\overline{\text{AD}}$ bus, and asserting $\overline{\text{WR}}$ and $\overline{\text{CS}}$.
-Data is sampled when $\overline{\text{WR}}$ or $\overline{\text{CS}}$ is deasserted.
-Utopia Bus Signals Signal Name Pin Number I/O Signal Description RXCLAV 20 Out "Utopia Receive Cell Available.
+After latching an address, a write is performed by deasserting \overline{RD} , placing data on the \overline{AD} bus, and asserting \overline{WR} and \overline{CS} .
+Data is sampled when \overline{WR} or \overline{CS} is deasserted.
+Utopia Bus Signals Signal Name Pin Number I/O Signal Description RXCLAV 20 Out that Utopia Receive Cell Available.
 "1" indicates that the receive FIFO contains a complete cell.
-"0" indicates that it does not.
+"0" indicates it does not.
 RXCLK 18 In Utopia Receive Clock.
 This is a free running clock input.
-RXDATA[7:0] 24, 25, 26, 27, 29, 30, 31, 32 Out Utopia Receive Data.
-When one of the four ports is selected, the 77V126L200 transfers received cells to an ATM device across this bus.
+RXDATA[7:0] 24, 25, 26, 27, 29, 30 31, 32.
+Out Utopia Receive Data.
+When one of the four ports is selected, the 77V106L25 transfers received cells to an ATM device across the bus.
 Also see RXPARITY.
 RXEN 19 In Utopia Receive Enable.
 Driven by an ATM device to indicate its ability to receive data across the RXDATA bus.
 RXPARITY 23 Out Utopia Receive Data Parity.
 Odd parity over RXDATA[7:0].
 RXSOC 21 Out Utopia Receive Start of Cell.
 Asserted coincident with the first word of data for each cell on RXDATA.
-TXCLAV 16 Out "Utopia Transmit Cell Available.
+TXCLAV 16 Out Utopia Transmit Cell Available.
 "1" indicates that the transmit FIFO has room available for at least one complete cell.
 "0" indicates that it does not.
 TXCLK 17 In Utopia Transmit Clock.
 This is a free running clock input.
-TXDATA[7:0] 11, 10, 9, 8, 7, 6, 5, 4 In Utopia Transmit Data.
-An ATM device transfers cells across this bus to the 77V126L200 for transmission.
-Also see TXPAR-ITY.
+TXDATA[7:0] 11, 10, 9, 8 7, 6, 5, 4 In Utopia Transmit Data.
+An ATM device transfer cell across this bus to the 77V106L25 for transmission.
+Also see TXPARITY.
 TXEN 13 In Utopia Transmit Enable.
 Driven by an ATM device to indicate it is transmitting data across the TXDATA bus.
 TXPARITY 12 In Utopia Transmit Data Parity.
 Odd parity across TXDATA[7:0].
 Parity is checked and errors are indicated in the Interrupt Status Registers, as enabled in the Master Control Register.
-No other action is taken in the event of an error.
+No other action is taken in the even of an error.
 Tie high or low if unused.
 TXSOC 14 In Utopia Transmit Start of Cell.
-Asserted coincident with the first word of data for each cell on TXDATA.
+Asserted coincident with the first word the first word of data for each cell on TXDATA.